The application process

 What certifications will I get?

 Certifications are entirely dependent on the training pathway.
-For example, if you are going through a testing pathway, you will typically be trained in the ISTQB Foundations of Testing, with a view to sit the exam and earn the official certification.
 It is important to note that some training pathways may not have a relevant certification to earn; this could be down to the level of certification or the technology not offering official accreditation.

 When will I know my end customer?

-Typically, you will be made aware of customer that you have been aligned with towards the end of training.
-This is because the specialisation training that you will go through will allow for a better understanding of your capabilities and suitability towards a specific role or technology.
-You may be considered for a number of opportunities with a variety of customers.
+Typically, you will be made aware of customers that you have been aligned with towards the end of training.
+This is because the specialisation training that you will go through will allow for a better understanding of your capabilities and suitability for a specific role or technology.
+You may be considered for several opportunities with a variety of customers.

 Can I choose my end customer?

-No, we match your skills to our customer's needs so you can get onsite experience as quick as possible.
+No, we match your skills to our customer's needs so you can get onsite experience as quickly as possible.